veudal/ASCII-Converter/README.md

 ## Currently Working on:

-- Changing the size manually to any size
+- Changing the size (of the image or Gif) manually to any size.

-- Improving loading time on high quality gifs

-- Fix bugs when resizing the console while gif is being played
+- Fix bugs when resizing the console while gif is being played.

 - Dont let the console minimize to much to prevent glitches.

+- Fixing crashes sometimes when downloading URL Gif.

+## Done:

+- Normal behavior for cursor instead of flackering after resizing window.

+- Improving loading time on high quality gifs.

 - More support for not very powerful machines.

-- Fixing crashes sometimes when downloading URL Gif

-- More effecient RAM usage and clearing

 - Fixing delayed or too fast gifs.

-- Normal behavior for cursor instead of flackering

-## Done:
+- More effecient RAM usage and clearing.

-- Stopping Gif by hitting Enter
+- Stopping Gif by hitting Enter.

-- Support Gifs
+- Support Gifs.

-- Completly Loading Gif first before playing it to improove stability
+- Completly Loading Gif first before playing it to improove stability.

-- Supporting URLs
+- Supporting URLs.

 ![image](https://user-images.githubusercontent.com/62218506/127154883-6ec73008-5fff-49ad-91b7-a4986fa65c56.png)